xapax/security/basics_of_linux.md

  sed can perform basic editing on streams, that is to say, text.

- A. Add binary to the path file
- Show the current path-variable
- `echo $PATH`

- Add new

  ### sudo

  List what rights the sudo user has.